 - Strongly encourage vendors/attendees/participants to wash hands with soap and water for at least 20 seconds or to use hand sanitizer (60-95% alcohol content) regularly. - Provide hand sanitizer (60-95% alcohol content) at entrances. - E. Signage.
 To reinforce the need to minimize COVID-19 risks, employers operating indoor and outdoor markets must do the following: - 1.
-Post clear signs listing COVID-19 symptoms, asking employees, volunteers, and visitors with symptoms to stay home and listing whom to contact if they need assistance;

-- 2. Use clear signs to require physical distancing throughout market or fair including, but not limited to, eating areas and near restrooms; and - 3.
+Post clear signs listing COVID-19 symptoms, asking employees, volunteers, and visitors with symptoms to stay home and listing whom to contact if they need assistance; - 2.
+Use clear signs to require physical distancing throughout market or fair including, but not limited to, eating areas and near restrooms; and - 3.
 Post clear signs about the mask, face covering, or face shield requirements.

-- Oregon Health Authority Signs you can post - Oregon Health Authority Statewide Mask, Face Covering, and Face Shield Guidance - Oregon Health Authority Guidance for the General Public
+Oregon Health Authority Statewide Mask, Face Covering, and Face Shield Guidance

-Temporary Oregon OSHA COVID-19 Rule Appendix A-4 Mandatory Workplace Guidance for PERSONAL SERVICES PROVIDERS
+Appendix A-4 Mandatory Workplace Guidance for Personal Services